ORK announces winners of annual photo contest

 Multiple categories will put on a spotlight the beauty of the area

 Ogeechee Riverkeeper (ORK) is soliciting the best photographs from across the 5,500 square mile watershed.
+ORK’s watershed is home to an incredible diversity of ecological features, and it provides an important habitat for more than 160 rare species of plants and animals.
 Judges will be looking for images that highlight what makes the Ogeechee and Canoochee Rivers, and the surrounding areas, remarkable.
-This is the third year for the contest.
+This is the fourth year for the contest.

 Photographers can enter in multiple categories: Landscape, portrait, wildlife, plant life, underwater, aerial, black and white, and funny wildlife.
 Since this will be an annual event each December, ORK requests that any images submitted be taken within the same calendar year.
 ORK hopes to see entries from across the 21 counties encompassing the watershed.

-Submissions are due by November 28, 2022.
+Submissions are due by November 6, 2023.
 Winners receive a free membership to the organization and ORK merchandise.
-Winners will be announced early December 2022.
+Winners will be announced early December 2023.
 Complete rules and submission guidelines at: ogeecheeriverkeeper.org/annual-photography-contest.

 About Ogeechee Riverkeeper: Ogeechee Riverkeeper 501(c)(3) works to protect, preserve, and improve the water quality of the Ogeechee River basin, which includes all of the streams flowing out to Ossabaw Sound and St. Catherine’s Sound.
 The Canoochee River is about 108 miles long and the Ogeechee River itself is approximately 245 miles long.
 The Ogeechee River system drains more than 5,500 square miles across 21 counties in Georgia.
 More at ogeecheeriverkeeper.org.